 Opt for Dry Shampoo

 Don't have time to wash your hair?
 For those busy days, absorb excess oils and prevent smelly scalp odors with GRO Dry Shampoo.
-This lightweight formula is talc-free and contains USDA organic-certified rice hulls, mung bean, red clover and kaolin clay to help your hair look, smell and feel clean without weighing it down.
+This lightweight formula is vegan and cruelty free.
+Plus, it contains USDA organic-certified rice hulls, mung bean, red clover and kaolin clay to help your hair look, smell and feel clean without weighing it down.